stephengeller/prime-numbers-tech-test/README.md

 2. Getting a number of primes based on an argument

-The latter of the two was refactored in order to improve efficiency, as the original solution was unable to handle big numbers
+The latter of the two was refactored in order to improve efficiency, as the original solution was unable to handle bigger numbers.
+It is currently tested to find at least 20,000 prime numbers.

 ##### `RowGenerator`

 This class is in charge of returning a 2D array which represents the multiplication table.
-This is achieved by using two loops which contain logic to determine whether the element is on the X or Y axes (and should not be multiplied), or
+This is achieved by using two loops that contain logic to determine whether the element is on the X or Y axes (and should not be multiplied), and conducts multiplications on the cells within the table.

 ##### `TableFormatter`

 Using the RowGenerator, the TableFormatter was responsible for taking a 2D array and formatting it to appear presentable to users.

 Originally, the solution did not take into account cell spacing, meaning tables quickly lost structure when numbers increased.
 I found this quite unpleasant to use, and so set up functions to detect the largest cell in the table and adjust each other cell respectively.

 ```JavaScript
 // Original solution